Dark Matter Heating of Compact Stars Beyond Capture: A Relativistic Framework for Energy Deposition by Particle Beams: Examples

 \subsection{Interactions}

 The computation of the capture and heating rates inside stars requires specifying the microscopic DM--SM interaction.
-We consider fermionic DM interacting through a vector mediator (a dark photon) and restrict ourselves to interactions between DM and quarks,
+We consider fermionic DM interacting through an axion-like-particle (ALP) mediator (a pseudoscalar) and restrict ourselves to interactions between DM and quarks,

-where $g_{Z^\prime N}$ sets the overall strength of the coupling to quarks (and, effectively, nucleons), while $g_V^q$ ($g_A^q$) denote the vector (axial) couplings of the mediator to each quark flavor $q$.
-Our treatment follows the approach of Ref.~\cite{HoefkenZink:2024hor}, which consistently describes DM interactions across different energy regimes, including elastic scattering, baryonic resonances, and deep inelastic processes.
+where the couplings $g_{q a}$ and $g_{D}$ have both units of inverse energy.
+These kinds of models are suitable for high energy interaction searches, since their cross sections scale with powers of the transferred momentum, so that the interactions are suppressed at low energies.
+This is precisely a model that should be studied with boosted DM, since traditional direct detection experiments have a very low sensitivity to them.